-Kate Winslet as a small town detective, Jared Harris as a doomed naval captain, Bryan Cranston as a judge caught in a crime family’s crosshairs — this spring is bursting with a promising line-up of new TV shows.
+Kate Winslet as a small town detective, Jared Harris as a doomed naval captain, Bryan Cranston as a judge caught in a crime family’s crosshairs — this spring is bursting with a promising line-up of new television shows.
 The next few months also sees the arrival of a number of long-awaited, lockdown-delayed series, including the fourth season of dystopian drama The Handmaid’s Tale and Barry Jenkins’ adaptation of Colson Whitehead’s novel The Underground Railroad.
-From fantasy adventures to gripping dramas, we’ve rounded up the best upcoming TV shows to bookmark.
+From fantasy adventures to gripping dramas, we’ve rounded up the best upcoming shows to bookmark.

 Following his acclaimed turn in the hit series Breaking Bad, Emmy winner Bryan Cranston returns to the small screen in this tense 10-part legal thriller.
 Cranston plays Michael Desiato, a respected New Orleans judge whose sense of justice is put to the test when his teenage son, Adam (played by Hunter Doohan), is involved in a hit-and-run.